Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Nathalie de Bourtzoff and her sister Sophie were Belgian artists.
 No other information is available online.

-au bonnet (1891)--
+Garçon au bonnet (1891)--

-Orphan (image unavailable)--
+The Orphan (image unavailable)--

 Sophie de Bourtzoff and her sister Nathalie were Belgian artists.
 No other information is available online.

-Der Treue
+Der Treue Hund--representative work.

-Snow--representative
+Snow--representative work.

-La Mare de Schavaes, Temps Gris [Pond at
+La Mare de Schavaes, Temps Gris [Pond at Schavaes, Gray Weather]--

-This painting may or may not be
+This painting may or may not be Spring of Schavaes

-exhibited in the Fine Arts Palace, 1893 Exposition
+exhibited in the Fine Arts Palace, 1893 Exposition.

-A Farm (image
+A Farm Yard (image unavailable) --exhibited in

 the Women's Building, 1893 Exposition.